StackVista/stackstate-docs/configure/traces/advanced-configuration-traces.md

 ## Turn off tracing

-Tracing cannot be turned off in StackState.
+Tracing can't be turned off in StackState.
 If required, you can hide traces from the StackState UI in the file `etc/application_stackstate.conf` by setting:

 ```text
 stackstate.webUIConfig.featureFlags.enableTraces = false